Start An Online Store In A Marketplace Or Through An Ecommerce Platform

 On the plus side, your shop is all yours, meaning you have no onsite competition like you would in a marketplace where your products are literally displayed right next to those being sold by another shop.

-With a custom shop, you have way more potential for building brand awareness and you have the ability to collect customer data.
+With a custom shop, you have way more potential for building brand awareness and you have the ability to collect customer data which can be leveraged with data privacy management tools.
 This means you can build email lists and gather more customer info (onsite behavior, cart abandonment, etc) that will help bolster your marketing efforts.

 Direct access to customers also means you can provide them with better customer service and even get feedback about your products or shop experience so that you can make improvements where customers are getting frustrated.